yongrenjie/qcnmr-tools/README.md

 Avogadro chokes on the .allxyz file format but opens the large .xyz file just fine (to scroll through the structures, use Extensions > Animation).

-**crest-energies**

-Extracts and manipulates energies from a CREST calculation.

-**sp-energies**
+**extract-energies**

-Extracts and manipulates energies from an ORCA single point calculation on an .allxyz file.
+Extracts and manipulates energies from (either) a CREST output file, or an ORCA single point calculation on an .allxyz file.
+Use `-h` with this, it has several useful functions.

 **plot_conformer_energies**